zrythm/zrythm/doc/dev/gtk_tips.md

 other code, using your widget, to release references they might have.

+# Popovers
+Thanks to ebassi from GTK:
+always make sure that the popover opens inside the window; make the window request a minimum size that allows the popover to be fully contained; or make the contents of the popover be small enough to fit into a small top level parent window

 # Specify menu for GtkMenuButton in XML

 Specify the id of the menu, like: